 Have you ever heard a trauma client say, "I don’t know what happened, I just froze"?
 Some have described it as moving or thinking in slow motion.

 Daniel, a 9 year old client of mine, had witnessed his mother raped and beaten by his father.
 However, when I asked him if he had been experiencing hypervigilance, he didn’t quite understand.

 To make the concept more comprehensible for the young boy, I asked him the following, more specific questions.
 You may consider using this questionnaire for those young or mentally handicapped clients who have a hard time understanding these ideas.

 I call this kind of inquiry "Easy Questions."

 - Is it hard to fall asleep or stay asleep at night?
 Do you have bad nightmares?
 Do you sometimes wake up and your sheets are all over the bed?

 - Do you sometimes get mad for no reason?
 Do you sometimes get so mad that you throw things or break things?
 If you do get that mad, do you feel you can’t feel better until you’ve broken something?
 Do you ever shout at your family or friends?

 - Are you always afraid something might happen to your friends or family now?
 Do you feel like they are always in danger?

 - Do you jump at loud noises, like a bat hitting a ball?

-to trauma.
-These were emotional numbing, trigger avoidance,
+In this section, we discussed types of adaptation reactions to trauma.
+These were emotional numbing, trigger avoidance, and hypervigilance.